Rapptz/discord.py/docs/guide/reactions.rst

     emoji = client.get_emoji(819046807370989599)
     await message.add_reaction(emoji)

-You may notice that if you try to add a standard discord emoji like ``:smile:``, you'll receive an error.
+You may notice that if you try to add a standard Discord emoji like ``:smile:``, you'll receive an error.
-This is because to add standard discord emojis to a message, you must pass their unicode values.
+This is because to add standard Discord emojis to a message, you must pass their unicode values.
 Because of this, to add 😄 / ``:smile:`` you would do either of the following:

 .. code-block:: python3